dawdlestudios/www/src/content/guide/creating-websites.md

 - `<br>` will create a line break
 - `<p>Some text</p>` will create a paragraph
 - `<img src="https://example.com/image.png">` will create an image

+## Static Site Generators

+If you want to create a more complex website than just a few HTML files, like a blog or a portfolio, you can use a static site generator like [Zola](https://www.getzola.org/).
+See [Creating a Website with Zola](/wiki/guide/zola) for more information.

+Other static site generators you can use are [Hugo](https://gohugo.io/), or [Astro](https://astro.build/) (what this site is built with).
+These have varying levels of complexity, so you might want to try out a few to see which one you like best.

+## More Resources

 To dive in deeper, we have a few resources for you: